 If you do not speak or understand English well enough to have conversations about your health, we can book an interpreter (at no cost).
 Interpreter Services are available 24-hours-a-day.
 For daily communication, we can use various tools, such as pictures and translated cards.
 Patients, residents, and family members can ask a member of the health care team to place a request for an interpreter.
 For more information click here.

 Pastoral Care associates are available to offer you and your family emotional and spiritual support during your stay in hospital.
 They can accompany you as you explore the meaning of suffering, experience the distress of illness, crisis of faith and issues surrounding death.

 St. Paul’s has a resident Roman Catholic Chaplain who is available for Sacramental ministry and counseling.
-Mass is celebrated in the chapel Monday through Friday at 12.30 p.m. and at 4 p.m. on Sundays.Patients of other faiths can request a visit from a pastor of their denomination.
+Mass is celebrated in the chapel Monday through Thursday at 12.30 p.m. and at 4 p.m. on Sundays.Patients of other faiths can request a visit from a pastor of their denomination.
 Ask to speak to the Pastoral Care office.
 The chapel is open to all visitors from 7 a.m. to 11 p.m.
 It is located on the 3rd floor in the Burrard Building (Room 345).
-Anglican Communion Services are held regularly, as are interdenominational worship services.
 To find out more, talk to your nurse.
 For more information visit our Pastoral Care section.

 Advanced Care Planning